 - Tick-borne meningoencephalitis

 The cost of treating these conditions is high, and they can be deadly.
-Unfortunately, many people turn to chemical agents to get rid of them, but there are plants that repel ticks available as well.
+Unfortunately, many people turn to chemical agents to get rid of them, but there are plants that repel ticks available as well that can keep ticks away.
 These plants can work just as well as the non-organic options, but what are they?

 If you’re looking for plants that repel ticks, you’re in the right place.
 We’ve picked out several low-maintenance and pretty plants that repel ticks below.
 You can plant one or plant several around your home, and they go both indoors and outdoors.